Business

 In July, it apologised to India’s TV9 Bharatvarsh for misinterpreting WhatsApp messages related to Pakistan.
 Earlier incidents include significant inaccuracies in reporting on American racial disputes in 2019 and misquotes regarding Donald Trump in 2021.

-The recurring pattern of questionable reporting has intensified scepticism among Indian readers, who increasingly rely on independent media and social networks to verify information.
+The recurring pattern of questionable reporting has intensified scepticism among Indian readers.
+They now increasingly turn to independent media and social networks to verify information.

 LIC, on the other hand, continues to enjoy widespread public trust across India.
 Established in 1956, it has safeguarded citizens’ savings and played a critical role in the country’s financial ecosystem.
 Its transparent policies and consistent performance have reinforced the public’s confidence.
 Millions of policyholders view it as a reliable and socially responsible institution.